noon92/luckfox/README.md

 <li>Preconfigured ubuntu images: ethernet via the castellated pins at the bottom of the board.
 See pinout at the bottom of this readme.
 Note that the MAC address for onboard ethernet is 1a:cf:50:33:5f:92 - if you need to change this, <code>sudo nano /etc/network/interfaces</code>.</li>
 </ol>
 <h3 id="supported-hardware">Supported hardware</h3>
+<p>The following hardware is confirmed working with the linked Ubuntu images.</p>

 <table>
 <thead>